 The trail somehow finds safe passage across ledges in the area behind the waterfall.
 Be prepared for spray from the waterfall to saturate you as you pass along the back of the opening behind South Falls.
 This awesome hiking experience offers unique waterfall views.

 Come around the far side of South Falls, admiring its plunging water from yet another angle.
 Proceed down the west side of the canyon.
 Waterfall views persist as you approach a junction by a bridge over the creek, 0.6 miles from the trailhead.
 Pause here to admire South Falls from the elegant span.
 Canyon Trail continues down the South Fork of Silver Creek toward Lower South Falls (which is 2/3 of a mile away and also has a trail behind it), the next waterfall on Trail of Ten Falls Loop.
-If you’re not exploring that longer hike, bear right and cross the bridge.
+If you’re interested in seeing Lower South Falls, but don’t have time for the full Trail of Ten Falls Loop, consider hiking the 2.8-mile Maple Ridge Loop.
+If one waterfall is all you plan to see, bear right and cross the bridge to finish out the South Falls Loop.

 On the other side, the trail ascends through forest for 1/8 of a mile, taking one switchback to return to the junction on the side of the canyon where the loop began.
 Turn left and follow the trail back up to the top of the cliffs.
 Hike back the way you came, bearing right at the Stone Circle Junction to walk past South Falls Lodge and return to the trailhead.